xini/silverstripe-sitemap/readme.md

 By default the Sitemap will render to the `$Sitemap` variable in the Content field.
 If the variable is ommitted then the Sitemap will render to the `$Form` variable.

 ### Templates
-Sitemap templates are stored in `/sitemap/templates/sitemap`.
+Sitemap templates are stored in the `/sitemap/templates/sitemap` folder.
 Templates only apply to Sitemap Pages.

 You can specify the default template to select on the SitemapPage by adding the following to your `app.yml` file.